algorandfoundation/deterministic-P256-swift/README.md

             .withUnsafeBytes { Array($0) }
 ```

-the hash digest should be exact same as produced with the Kotlin library.
+The hash digest should be exact same as produced with the Kotlin library.

 # Setup